RKelln/5-directions/public/writing/data_in_practice.md

 <div class="fragment backdrop" data-audio-src="../audio/data/15-seg2.ogg">

 1. Using real-time sensor data
-   * The main issue is handling sensor failure and other outliers in real time
+   * The main issue is handling sensor failure and other outliers in real time <!-- .element: class="small" -->
 2. Replaying recorded sensor data
-   * The benefit here is that you can clean the data, otherwise similar to above
+   * The benefit here is that you can clean the data, otherwise similar to above <!-- .element: class="small" -->
 3. Predicting future data
-   * Why is the prediction necessary vs recorded output?
+   * Why is the prediction necessary vs recorded output? <!-- .element: class="small" -->

 </div>